isomerpages/ura-lkywcp/_apply/0-prize-cycle.md

 description: The nominations for the 2024 Prize cycle will open soon.
 Watch this space.
 ---

 ##### The nominations for the 2024 Prize cycle will on 1 Aug 2022.
-Join us at the [World Cities Summit](https://www.worldcitiessummit.com.sg) in Singapore!
+Join us at the [World Cities Summit 2022](https://www.worldcitiessummit.com.sg) in Singapore!

 ###### ![2024 Prize cycle](/images/2024-prize-cycle.jpg)